anisul-Islam/javascript-documentation/README.md

     display3();
     display4();

-    // returning value in arrow function - no need to use curly braces if returning or dealing with single statement function display5() {
+    // returning value in arrow function - no need to use return keyword with single statement function display5() {
       return "I am display 5";
     }